-EdTech boom continues as IntellectoKids raises $3M from Allrise Capital and others – TechCrunch
+Edtech boom continues as IntellectoKids raises $3M from Allrise Capital and others – TechCrunch

 Kotlov said: “On the education scene, preschool education is becoming a highly vibrant market.
 The pandemic showed that preschool kids can effectively consume educational content online and autonomously.
 Clearly, there is a growing need for this type of product among parents and businesses now; however, once the pandemic is over the online education is here to stay for sure as it has already become intertwined with offline and benefited the overall educational process.”

-IntellectoKids says it has more than 2 million installs across North America and Central & Northern Europe.
+IntellectoKids says it has more than 2 million installs across North America and Central and Northern Europe.